 A transparent and controlled policy

-Contributions are not permitted to be made in order to achieve any improper business or other advantage or to influence any decision by a public official to the advantage of the Group or any Group company.
-In addition, they must not be intended personally to benefit the recipient or his or her family, friends, associates or acquaintances and must be permissible under all applicable laws.
+Contributions are never permitted to be made in order to achieve any improper business or other advantage or to influence any decision by a public official to the advantage of the Group or any Group company.
+In addition, they must not be intended to personally benefit the recipient or his or her family, friends, associates or acquaintances.

-Any donation must be authorised by the board of the company making it, must be fully documented in the company’s books and, if required by local law, must be put on the public record.
+Any donation must be expressly permitted by local law, authorised in advance by the board of the company making it, fully documented in the company’s books and, if required by local law, placed on the public record.

 Details must be notified in writing each year to the Group Head of Business Conduct and Compliance of British American Tobacco p.l.c.
 These are reported annually to the Audit Committee of British American Tobacco p.l.c., with an interim report to the Committee at the half year in respect of those countries where payments were reported or made in the preceding year.

 Donations to political organisations and political expenditure, as such terms are defined in the Companies Act 2006 (2006 Act) sections 366 and 367, of more than £5,000 in total in any period of twelve months may only be made out of funds previously authorised by shareholders at a General Meeting.
 Although neither the Company nor its subsidiaries have any current intention of making political donations to any political party, or independent electoral candidate as such terms are defined in the 2006 Act, it remains possible that circumstances may arise in which it would be in the interests of the Company or its subsidiaries to do so, or where expenditure may be categorised as such.
 We therefore seek an annual authority to make such donations (up to £100,000 in aggregate) at our Annual General Meeting.